Managing Sickle Cell Crises: Tips for Patients and Caregivers

 Hb SS also happens when one parent has the AS genotype and the other has the SS genotype.

-Sickle cell crises can be broadly classified into 3 types as follows:
+Sickle cell crises can fall into 3 groups

 The body has an amazing capability to adjust to unfavourable conditions.

 However, due to a β–globin mutation (genetic change), rather than increasing its capacity, the haemoglobin S converts to thin, long microfibres within the red blood cells (RBCs).

 These change the shape of the cells from the normal sphere to a sickle; thus, the name “Sickle Cell Disease”.